-US, Afghanistan assess damage from 'mother of all bombs'
+US defends dropping 'mother of all bombs'

 Those troops are separate to a wider NATO-led effort to train, advise and assist the Afghan army and police force.

-Testifying before the Senate Armed Services Committee in February, General John Nicholson warned of a stalemate in the country.
+Testifying before the Senate Armed Services Committee in February, General Nicholson warned of a stalemate in the country.
 He told US lawmakers the current troop level was insufficient and there was a "shortfall of a few thousand" advisers to train the Afghans.

 According to CNN national security analyst Peter Bergen, "the war in Afghanistan is at its lowest point for the Afghans and their American allies since the Taliban were overthrown in the months after 9/11."